robertsergio/KafkaProducer/README.md

 |`POST`| `/api/kafka/produce`      | Send a message |

-### Body
+### Body param request
 {
 	"id":1,
-	"message": "this is a message to e sent by kafka producer", "obs": "none"
+	"message": "this is a message to be sent by kafka producer", "obs": "none"
 }